FAU Family Resources

 GUESTS

-The ability to host guests is a privilege for students living on-campus.
-If a conflict arises due to or in conjunction with guest(s) and another resident of the community, the rights of the resident prevail over the rights for the guest.
-Housing and Residential Education staff reserves the right to ask any guest to leave at any time and to prohibit any residential students from hosting guests in the future.
+As defined by the Department of Housing and Residential Education, a guest is any person who does not live in the host’s assigned building and/or room/suite/apartment.
+The ability to host guests is a privilege for residents living in on-campus housing.
+If a conflict arises due to or in conjunction with guest(s) and another resident of the community, the rights of the resident prevail over the rights of the guest.
+HRE staff reserves the right to ask any guest to leave at any time and to prohibit any residential students from hosting guests in the future.

-The host resident assumes full responsibility for the conduct of their guests.
+• Hosts assume full responsibility for the conduct of their student and non-student guests.
 Hosts will be held responsible for any violations of University regulations and policies committed by their guests.
 Hosts are expected to be familiar with University and HRE policies and to inform their guests accordingly.
 Guests are required to respect and follow University and HRE policies and regulations.

 COMMUNICATION